Amer-bit/reading-notes/Classes/class06.md

 ## How DOM Works

 Every time browser loads it create a DOM tree.
-The DOM is stored in the browser memory and it consist of four types of nodesgi
+The DOM is stored in the browser memory and it consist of four types of nodes